LevSychev/GregTech-Frostpunk/README.md

 ## Additions
 - Primal Winter
 - Timeless and Classics: Zero (with gregified recipes)
+- Cold Sweat
+  - Steam machines emit heat when working
+  - Coils emit heat when they're active in any multiblock
+  - Fluid pipes emit heat/cold depending on the fluid inside (not all fluids supported yet)

 ## Planned features
-- Cold Sweat (and config/datapack that makes gregtech machines and pipes emit heat)
+- Support all gregtech fluids

 ## Building